-What they should be doing is leaning back so the weight is back, weight is on their heels.
-They are squatting like they are sitting into a chair and then coming back into straight, coming back down and then coming back into straight.
-So, it is being more of a glute hamstring exercise then an actual quad muscle exercise.
+What they should be doing is leaning back with their weight on their heels, and squatting like they are sitting into a chair.
+This becomes more of a glute/hamstring exercise than an actual quad muscle exercise.

 Suspension Training Squat Exercise (correct position)

 Often people will get into the angled position and then they will bring the elbows back too far, bringing the chest and the head forward.
 Now the elbows are passing the body, 45 degrees, it puts a lot of stress and strain on the rotator cuff, AC joint, and shoulder.
 Also, bringing that head forward adds more stress and strain on that shoulder.

 What you should be doing is rowing back with the elbows just passing the shoulders and then coming back.
 You are strong through the head, shoulders and hips, and the elbows are just passing through your shoulders.